tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

   - `-0` ⇢ `"0"` - corner case

 - if we invoke `ToString` on an object it is going to invoke `ToPrimitive` with the string hint.
-- Array for example have a default `ToString` that serializes the representation of an array as follows.
+- Arrays for example have a default `ToString` that serializes the representation of an array as follows.

   - `[]` ⇢ `""`
   - `[1,2,3]` ⇢ `"1,2,3"`